 No matter what their background, it is important to note that “feeding” is a specialty within a specialty.
 Not all OT’s and SLP’S are trained in pediatric practice, and not all pediatric therapists have advanced feeding therapy education and practice either.

-Before you get to weekly appointments, an evaluation is completed first, which usually consists of observing the child eat and interviewing the parent.
+Before you get to weekly appointments, an evaluation is completed first, which usually consists of the occupational or speech therapist observing the child eat and interviewing the parent.
 Not very invasive at all.

 Who is Feeding Therapy for?

-Pediatrician’s usually suggest feeding therapy early on in these instances, but there are two more common situations that are often overlooked…
+Pediatrician’s usually suggest feeding therapy early on in these instances, based on the child’s ability and the child’s individual needs, but there are two more common situations that are often overlooked…

 Is Feeding Therapy for Picky Eaters?